Dear COA Members,

 Join us as we focus and practice various simple techniques that can be used daily to aid in relaxing and help begin the ‘Mind-Body-Spirit’ connection.
 Please contact Angela at firstname.lastname@example.org to get the Zoom link.

-We start off with some simple, but fun dance choreographies, followed by some toning exercises combined with dance moves (interval training style).
-We will on all our muscle groups, using light dumbbells and body weight.
+We start with some simple but fun dance choreographies, followed by some toning exercises combined with dance moves (interval training style).
+We will use all our muscle groups, using light dumbbells and body weight.
 Some stretches to improve our flexibility will be included at the end of the class.
 Exercises can be performed standing or seated.
 Modifications will be taught if needed, so all are welcome!
 Equipment: light dumbbells or bottles of water, mat, if going on the floor, towel

 This wonderful program is available to COA members.
 To view either the primary video or bonus video (both are available for the month and will change monthly), please call the Senior Center at 781-438-1157 for log-in information.
 If you have trouble logging in, please reach out to us for assistance.